-The Personally Identifiable Information, Confidentiality, and Nondisclosure Policy (PII Policy) applies to PRDOH CDGB-DR program employees, staff, providers, vendors, suppliers, contractors, subcontractors, consultants, partners, applicants, and recipients.
+The Personally Identifiable Information, Confidentiality, and Nondisclosure Policy (PII Policy) applies to PRDOH CDGB-DR program employees, staff, providers, vendors, suppliers, contractors, subcontractors, consultants, partners, applicants, recipients and subrecipients.
 This policy assures confidential and/or sensitive information remains secure and is used in the appropriate manner for which it was intended.